IAmPattycakes/ChatRat/README.md

 ## How to run
 All you need is a folder that has a `settings.json` (see provided example) and an executable in it.
 You can get the executable by running "go build" or by downloading an executable from one of the releases.

+## COntributions
+PRs welcome, any features you may want can also go in the issues.
+Literally anything that sounds good, or funny, is welcome.
+This isn't really meant to be a practical chatbot, but a thing to make people laugh.